jamiegibney/plinject/README.md

 # `plinject`

-`plinject` is a tool designed to inject properties into an `Info.plist` file, which is a file found in many macOS applications which stores key properties about that application (such as its name, version, or icon).
+`plinject` is a tool designed to inject properties into an `Info.plist` file: a file found in many macOS applications which stores key properties about the application such as its name, version, or icon.

 An example usage for `plinject` would be to [inject properties to assocate a certain file type with an application](#example%3A-associate-file-type-with-application).

-Typically this process would be achieved using Xcode.
-This tool may be used to avoid using Xcode to set `.plist` files if, for example, CMake is used for a project.
+Typically settings .plist files is achieved with Xcode, but this tool provides an alternative option if you know which properties need to be set.
+This can be helpful for project that use build tools such as CMake or Cargo.

 `plinject` only depends on the [`xml-rs`](https://crates.io/crates/xml-rs) crate.